hoytech/quadrable/README.md

 ### Bubbling

-Because of collapsed leaves, a branch implies that there are at least 2 leaves below the branch.
+Because of collapsed leaves, the existence of a branch implies that there are at least 2 leaves somewhere below it.
 Since an important requirement is that equivalent trees have equivalent roots, we must maintain this invariant when a leaf is deleted.

 In order to keep all leaves collapsed to the lowest possible depth, a deletion may require moving a leaf several levels further up, potentially even up to the root (if it is the only remaining leaf in the tree).
 This is called "bubbling" the leaf back up: